heatherbradfield/ciLisp/README.md

 This project was for my COMP232 class - Programming Language Design.
 It uses flex and bison for the grammar and parsing aspects.
 The project begins basically as a calculator and then each task adds additional functionality.

-This language uses s-epxressions which are a special notation for operations (functions), in which the operator name and the operands are enclosed in parentheses, in prefix notation.
+This language uses s-expressions which are a special notation for operations (functions), in which the operator name and the operands are enclosed in parentheses, in prefix notation.
 This is common for Lisps.
 For example, "1+2" is noted as:

 `(add 1 2)`